Coca Cola Crazy for Good

-Coca Cola is running “Crazy for Good”, a global integrated advertising campaign designed to encourage acts of kindness around the world.
-The campaign follows on from the “Camaritas” security camera footage commercial of 2012.
+Coca Cola is running Crazy for Good, a global integrated advertising campaign designed to encourage acts of kindness around the world.
+The Crazy for Good campaign follows on from the “Camaritas” security camera footage commercial of 2012.
 Set once again to the Supertramp hit “Give a little bit”, the campaign features champions of happiness from London, Cape Town and Buenos Aires.

 Lea in Johannesburg, South Africa, wrote: “Why do big cities have to be so grey?
 Most people don’t think about this, but I do.
 All the time.
 Every night I wear a pink wig and go out to spread plants for my city.
 A flower smiles here, a bit of greenery there just to make our day better.
 Most of people think I am crazy but I just want to bring smiles to people’s lives”.
 See more at secretgardern-er.tumblr.com.
 Click on the image below to play the Secret Gardener video..

-The Crazy campaign was developed at Ogilvy Brazil, Sao Paulo, by creative director/copywriter Fred Saldanha, creative director Claudio Lima, regional creative director Gaston Bigio, national VP of creation Anselmo Ramos, copywriters Marcelo Padoca and Beto Cocito, art directors Douglas Kozonoe and Fernando Reis, account managers Luis Carlos Franco, Ana Paula Perdigão and Gabriela Malta.
+The Crazy for Good campaign was developed at Ogilvy Brazil, Sao Paulo, by creative director/copywriter Fred Saldanha, creative director Claudio Lima, regional creative director Gaston Bigio, national VP of creation Anselmo Ramos, copywriters Marcelo Padoca and Beto Cocito, art directors Douglas Kozonoe and Fernando Reis, account managers Luis Carlos Franco, Ana Paula Perdigão and Gabriela Malta.